Pause Windows Updates Longer Than 5 Weeks (Up to 20 Years)

 Click Yes button at UAC prompt

-The next window simply asks you to confirm that you want to add the information from the registry file into the Windows registry.
-You can click the Yes button to continue.
+The next window is a standard system warning that simply asks you to confirm that you actually want to add the information from the registry file into the Windows registry.
+You can safely click the Yes button to continue.

 Import registry file